PACM1101 Communication in Practice

 - Students are able to (1) critically consider the contexts and variables that impact effective academic and professional communication; (2) conduct research and analyse evidence; (3) construct a logical and persuasive argument; (4) apply academic and reflective writing structures and styles; (5) employ visual, verbal and non-verbal communication techniques persuasively; and (6) develop professional interpersonal skills.

-- Indicative assessments in this unit are as follows: (1) research essay; (2) learning journal; and (3) participation and team presentation.
+- Indicative assessments in this unit are as follows: (1) research essay; (2) participation and reflective journal; and (3) team project and presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.